jannikwienecke/fastshift-react/docs/notes/ideas&features.md

   - this allows for apps with such a routing structure /user/jannikwienecke/view/tasks
 - [ ] search for firstname + lastname, currently we can just always only for one field (displayField | searchField)
 - [ ] extend the default include: like.
 Project -> owner -> users.
 Currently just Project -> owner
+- [ ] currently the index name for many to many fields must be the same as the field name.

 ## BUGS